promi/mumble-pluginbot-plusplus/README.md

     $ make
     $ sudo make install

+It should also work without installing, libtool provides a wrapper script for this:

+    $ ./mumble-pluginbot-plusplus --help

 ## License

 mumble-pluginbot-plusplus is licensed under the AGPLv3+ license.
 The original code is licensed under the MIT license.